HugoSmits/predictiveForecasting/FAQ.md

 **8. Is there a community or forum where I can ask questions or discuss the project?**
    - Yes, we encourage users to join our community and participate in discussions.
 You can join our [community/forum/chat room] to ask questions, share ideas, and connect with other users and contributors.

+**9. What license is this project distributed under?**
+   - This project is distributed under the [license name].
+You can find more information about the license in the LICENSE file in the repository.

+**10. How can I contact the project maintainers?**
+   - You can reach out to the project maintainers by [method of contact, e.g., email, GitHub issues].
+Feel free to contact us with any questions, feedback, or inquiries.

+If you have any other questions or concerns not addressed in this FAQ, please don't hesitate to reach out to us.
+We're here to help!